formulae-org/package-symbolic-js/README.md

 # package-symbolic-js

-Symbolic arithmetic package for the [Fōrmulæ](https://formulae.org) programming language.
+Symbolic package for the [Fōrmulæ](https://formulae.org) programming language.

 Fōrmulæ is also a software framework for visualization, edition and manipulation of complex expressions, from many fields.
 The code for an specific field —i.e. arithmetics— is encapsulated in a single unit called a Fōrmulæ **package**.